Find Affordable College Courses

 52 Yearly Graduations

 Touro University Worldwide comes in at #5 on our list of the most popular colleges offering master's degrees in health studies.
 Roughly 2,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $14,440 per year, while in-state graduate students, on average, pay $9,000 per year.
-The health studies program at Touro University Worldwide awarded 52 master's degrees during the 2020-2021 school year.
-About 75% of this group were women, and 35% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 52 people received their master's degree in health studies from TUW.
+Around 43% of these students were from an underrepresented racial-ethnic group, and 68% were women.

 #6